snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Four!"
     Begin to imagine the kind of character taking shape in your mind.
 Have you seen characters like them before in movies, TV shows, and books?
 Were they the bully in school?
 Do they get drawn into conspiracy theories?
 Are they so laid-back that others think they're a slacker?
 Are they beautiful and popular?
 Are they quiet and hardworking?
 Etc. Try to envision the tropes from your favorite fictional stories that your character takes after.

     With that in mind, pick two of the following Abilities to start the game with.
-You can gain additional Abilities in the [Session Shop](#Session-Shop).
+You can gain additional Abilities later in the [Session Shop](#Session-Shop).

 **Focused Determination:** Each time you bump your dice, increase the result of the roll by an additional $+1$.